minio/docs/source/reference/minio-mc/mc-version-enable.rst

 Bucket Versioning with Existing Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Enabling bucket versioning on a bucket with existing data immediately creates a null value version ID for each unversioned object.
+Enabling bucket versioning on a bucket with existing data immediately creates a ``NULL`` value version ID for each unversioned object.

 S3 Compatibility